Birational Kleinian groups: Classification and proof

 \subsubsection{Rational surfaces I: invariant rational fibrations}

-Assume that $\Gamma$ preserves a rational fibration up to conjugation, i.e.\ $\Gamma$ preserves a pencil of rational curves.
-This hypothesis always holds in Cases 2), 3) of Theorem \ref{strongTitsalternative} and can hold in case 1).
+Assume that up to conjugation the group $\Gamma$ preserves a rational fibration, i.e.\ $\Gamma$ preserves a pencil of rational curves.
+This hypothesis always holds in Cases 2), 3) of Theorem \ref{strongTitsalternative} and can hold for some groups in case 1).
 Since the action of $\Gamma$ on $U$ is free, the set of base points of the invariant pencil does not intersect $U$.
 We can blow up the base points to get an invariant fibration.
 Thus we have:

 \begin{lemma} If $\Gamma\subset \Bir(Y)$ is conjugate in $\Bir(Y)$ to a group preserving a fibration, then the conjugation can be chosen to be geometric. \end{lemma}